Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

 How Mastery works and when to chase it

-Based on current Fortnite update coverage, Mastery is tied to extracting a max-level Sprite.
-In other words, getting a Sprite to Level 5 is not enough by itself.
-You still have to bank it.
+Mastery is tied to extracting a max-level Sprite.
+Getting a Sprite to Level 5 is not enough by itself — you still have to extract it at Level 5 for the Mastery to stick.
 That final extraction is the moment that matters, which is why Level 5 greed is the most common way to throw away progress.

 Not every match should be a Mastery attempt.
-If you are carrying a Sprite that is already valuable to your collection, sometimes the correct decision is to take the bank and reset.
+If you are carrying a Sprite that is already valuable to your collection, the correct call is sometimes to take the bank and reset.
 Save dedicated Mastery pushes for matches where you already have decent weapons, healing, mobility, and enough zone control to rotate without getting pinched.

 Common mistakes that waste Sprite progress

-• Ignoring chest routes: exploration is part of leveling, so passive looting is not “slow play”; it is efficient progression.
+• Ignoring chest routes: opening containers is one of the three XP sources, so passive looting is efficient progression, not slow play.

 • Treating Extraction Sites as safe: they are obvious pressure points and likely ambush zones.

-• Spending Sprite Dust carelessly: summon banked Sprites in matches where you can actually protect the investment.
+• Spending Sprite Dust carelessly: re-summon banked Sprites only in matches where you can protect the investment, and remember rarer Sprites cost more.

-• Forgetting the difference between held and banked progress: if it is not extracted, it is not yours yet.
+• Confusing held and banked progress: if it is not extracted, it is not yours yet — and a never-extracted Sprite is gone for good if you die.

 The best low-risk Sprite loop for most players